nidone/AI-Safety-Project/methodology.md

 **Provide the score and a brief justification.**
 ```
-This Evaluation Criteria and Scoring Rublic are intended to be convereted to JSON format later, so that it can be used by others at locations like [OpenAI Evals](https://github.com/openai/evals) and [Hugging Face](https://huggingface.co/datasets).
+This Evaluation Criteria and Scoring Rublic are convertible to JSON format later, so that it can be shared, used and contributed by others at places like [OpenAI Evals](https://github.com/openai/evals) and [Hugging Face](https://huggingface.co/datasets).

 <pre><code class="language-json">
 {